 Increased appetite: Estrogen causes your body to grow and that growth needs additional energy.
 You will find yourself consuming larger quantities of food during your growth period.
 Just hours after your last meal, you will be looking for a snack.
 This is normal for a teenage girl in her growing years.
 Just don’t let it become a permanent habit.
 Once your growth stops, all that extra food will be stored as fat.
 This is why many women gain weight as they grow older.

-The changing hormones in your body regulate various functions; in particular, your organs that allow you to have children one day.
-When your body first develops the capability to have children, there is a period of time where the body has to learn to control the hormone levels in your blood to produce the desired effect.
+The changing hormones in your body regulate various functions; in particular, the organs that allow you to have children one day.
+When your body first develops the capability to have children, there is a period of time when the body has to learn to control the hormone levels in your blood to produce the desired effect.
 Early on, these hormone levels are unsteady and at times you produce too much or too little or at the wrong times.
 As you get older, these mechanisms calm down into a steady rhythm (though they can “hiccup” at times).

 These hormones not only regulate your reproductive system, but they also affect your moods.
 There are going to be times during your monthly cycle when you are going to feel moody and depressed.
 At other times you will feel like you can take on the world.
 There will be times when you are irritable at the least remark, and there will be times when you feel especially attractive.
 This constant change will now be a part of your life for the next 40 years or so.